Kimora Lee Simmons: Personal life

 Kimora Perkins married Russell Simmons in December 1998.
-They had two daughters and divorced 2009.
+They divorced in 2009 and share two daughters.

 In May 2009, Simmons gave birth to her first son with actor and model Djimon Hounsou.

 In February 2014, it was reported that she had married investment banker Tim Leissner and in April 2015, their son was born.
-At the time Simmons married Leissner, he was still married to his ex-wife, gave Simmons photoshopped documents showing that he was divorced from Chan, and created an email address in his ex-wife's name to convince Simmons that he had divorced.
+At the time Simmons married Leissner, he was still married to his ex-wife; he forged divorce papers to show to Simmons, and created an email address in his ex-wife's name to further convince Simmons of the divorce.
 He continued the correspondence for over a year and continued using the email account for several years.
 In 2018, Leissner pleaded guilty in the 1MDB scandal and admitted being a double bigamist.

 In 2020, Simmons adopted a son, making her a mother of five children.
 In February 2022, it was revealed that Simmons and Leissner were estranged from each other.

 In 2023, Simmons filed a lawsuit against Leissner claiming that "shares worth about US$93 million that he was ordered to forfeit as part of his 1MDB guilty plea actually belong to her".